 Articles Related to this Video:

-People with spine and joint pain often ask their doctors if they should be working through the pain, if they should be working out, should they be taking it easy and, in general, the answer is that joints need movement, spines need movement in order to nourish them, in order to keep the muscles around them strong and limber to take the pressure off them so they don't see the same forces, so it is very important that we stay active and that we keep on exercising and at the same time, while we accept a little bit of muscle pain as we get the muscles stronger, we really don't want to work through spine or joint pain.
-So, if you're doing an exercise - say for your knees or you're strengthening your quadriceps - and you are having pain in your knee or your hip while you are doing these exercises, you want to back off of those exercises.
+People with spine and joint pain often ask their doctors if they should be working through the pain, if they should be working out, should they be taking it easy.
+And, in general, the answer is that joints need movements, spines need movement in order to nourish them, in order to keep the muscles around them strong and limber to take the pressure off them so they don't see the same forces.
+So it’s very important that we stay active and that we keep on exercising.
+And at the same time, while we accept a little bit of muscle pain as we get the muscles stronger, we really don't want to work through spine or joint pain.
+So, if you're doing an exercise—say for your knees or you're strengthening your quadriceps—and you are having pain in your knee or your hip while you’re doing these exercises, you want to back off of those exercises.

-Sometimes it is hard for a patient to distinguish, "Is this muscle or is this joint pain that I am experiencing?"
-And when that's the case, it is definitely important to ask a qualified professional - physical therapist, a chiropractor, a medical doctor - to get some guidance to make sure you are doing the right exercises and not causing more harm.
+Sometimes it’s hard for a patient to distinguish, "Is this muscle or is this joint pain that I'm experiencing?"
+And when that's the case, it’s definitely important to ask somebody, to ask a qualified health professional—a physical therapist, a medical doctor—to get some guidance to make sure that you’re doing the right exercises and not causing more harm.